 Research Engineer II

-Naphtaly joined the Center for Mobility and Rehabilitation Engineering Research Lab at the Kessler Foundation in June of 2015 as the biomedical engineer for the Pediatric Mobility collaboration with Children’s Specialized Hospital.
-As part of this collaboration, Naphtaly has worked on projects investigating aspects of wheelchair propulsion, gait biofeedback, functional electrical stimulation for foot drop, and exoskeleton use after brain injury.
-These projects and his prior academic work have given Naphtaly the opportunity to develop and improve his expertise in optical motion capture, MATLAB programing, and biomechanics.
-Naphtaly’s personal interests include astronomy, woodworking, science fiction, nature, electronics and computer hardware.
+Naphtaly has worked on projects investigating aspects of wheelchair propulsion, gait biofeedback, functional electrical stimulation for foot drop, and exoskeleton use after brain injury.
+These projects and his prior academic work have allowed Naphtaly to develop and improve his expertise in optical motion capture, MATLAB programming, and biomechanics.

 View a more comprehensive listing of publications for Naphtaly Ehrenberg on ResearchGate.